mikepan/BlenderThemes/README.md

-###BlenderThemes: A collection of themes for Blender
+###A collection of themes for Blender
 =============

-Modern:
+**Modern:**
-A faithful theme that give the default Blender a more clean look.
+A faithful theme that gives the default Blender a more clean look.

 ![Screenshot](Modern/media/1.png)

-OSX:
+**OSX:**
-A soft theme that mimics how Mac OS X look without using any pure white.
+A soft theme that mimics how Mac OS X looks without using pure white.

 ![Screenshot](OSX/media/Screen Shot.png)